jmeit-fwdsec/owasp-zap-cli-ruby/README.md

   - and more...

 ## Notes
 Don't bug me about the API key in the source code.
 I know it's there.
+It's fine.
 It's for using ZAP locally, and only works while it's running on my test machine.
 Everything is fine.
 Cool your jets, hot stuff.